d2l-ai/d2l-en/chapter_preface/index.md

 provides a marvelous introduction to statistics.
 Joe Blitzstein's [books](https://www.amazon.com/Introduction-Probability-Chapman-Statistical-Science/dp/1138369918)
 and [courses](https://projects.iq.harvard.edu/stat110/home)
-on probability and inference are pegagogical gems.
+on probability and inference are pedagogical gems.
 And if you have not used Python before, you may want to peruse this [Python tutorial](http://learnpython.org/).